perbu/pamphlet/06-concurrency.md

 For many programs, regular threads are simpler.
 Async shines for high-concurrency I/O (thousands of connections).

-This pamphlet won't cover async in depth—it deserves its own guide.
+This pamphlet won't cover async in depth.
+It deserves its own guide.
 Just know it exists and is different from Go's model.

 ## Common Patterns